 Get your puppy doing as many different things and meeting as many people as possible without overwhelming your puppy (young puppies get tired easily and need time to relax uninterrupted).
-This should start the moment you first get your puppy.
-Ideally, socialisation should start with the breeder.
+Socialisation should start with the breeder and you need to continue as soon as your new pup moves in.
 If you get your puppy from a quiet house or an outside kennel you will need to start as soon as possible to make up for lost time.
-Arrange for your puppy to have several new experiences every day, whilst allowing for rest and recuperation between.
+Arrange for your puppy to have several new experiences every day, eg vacuum cleaner, washing machines, noisy tv programmes and children playing whilst allowing for rest and recuperation between.
 Make sure all encounters are enjoyable for your puppy.
-You can give new people tasty treats or toys for your puppy to play with.
+You can give new treats or toys for your puppy to play with.
 If your puppy appears apprehensive, then give it space to approach in its own time.
-Do not overwhelm it.